-In domains such as mathematical reasoning and code generation, reinforcement learning often relies on deterministic rule-based reward by comparing to the groundtruth answer~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability,qwq32b}.
+In domains such as mathematical reasoning and code generation, reinforcement learning often relies on deterministic rule-based reward by comparing to the groundtruth answer~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability,qwq32b}.
 However, such approaches are generally infeasible for open-ended text generation due to the inherent complexity, subjectivity, and multidimensional nature of evaluating long-form outputs.
 To address these challenges, we design a composite reward function that integrates multiple reward models, each targeting a distinct aspect of writing quality.

 \paragraph{Length RM.} To guide models toward producing responses of appropriate length—particularly for long-form writing task where outputs may be expected to span thousands of words and responses short of that are typically considered failure to meet task requirements—we design a length reward model that evaluates whether a generated output is too short, overly verbose, or well-aligned with the expected length.
-Specifically, we employ QwQ-32B~\cite{qwq32b} to predict the appropriate word count range for each query (details provided in Appendix~\ref{app:length_prompt}), which serves as the supervisory signal.
+Specifically, we employ QwQ-32B~\citep{qwq32b} to predict the appropriate word count range for each query (details provided in Appendix~\ref{app:length_prompt}), which serves as the supervisory signal.
 For example, a query requiring a 3,000-word essay would correspond to a target range of $[2{,}700, 3{,}300]$ words.
 During inference, outputs falling within this length range, i.e., $[L_{\text{lower}}, L_{\text{upper}}]$, receive higher rewards, while under- or over-length responses are penalized:

 \paragraph{Writing RM.} The writing reward model $r_{\text{write}}$ is trained on manually-labeled preference data $(y_w, y_l)$ over writing-related prompt $x$.
-It uses Qwen2.5-72B~\cite{qwen2.5} as the backbone and is optimized under the loss function~\cite{rafailov2024direct,hou2024chatglm}, following the Bradley-Terry model~\cite{bradley1952rank} to model preferences:
+It uses Qwen2.5-72B~\citep{qwen2.5} as the backbone and is optimized under the loss function~\citep{rafailov2024direct,hou2024chatglm}, following the Bradley–Terry model~\citep{bradley1952rank} to model preferences: